5 min read

 I have been a surfer for years and when I discovered paddleboarding it became my personal favorite doggie/mamma activity, I was hooked and it was a way to include my dogs in my happy place — the ocean.

-As with any dog sport, begin with slowly by introducing your dog to the vessel, whether it’s a kayak or paddleboard.
+As with any dog sport, begin slowly by introducing your dog to the vessel, whether it’s a kayak or paddleboard.
 Train in brief sessions.
-Break down each step, positively rewarding your dog for looking at, hopping up, staying on, then getting off the board.
+Break down each step, positively rewarding your dog for looking at, hopping up, staying on, and then getting off the board.

 I like to wear a training pouch, filled with Num Nums or other water-friendly treats.
 Reward your dog for moving into position..
 Practice a duration stay; if kayaking, between your legs; if paddleboarding, I like my dogs centered on the board; over the handle, to help with balance and keep them out of my paddle’s way.